Volunteer and Intern in South Africa

 We also have a Conservation & Environment project based on the Botswana side of the Limpopo river border with South Africa, though as a volunteer you may also spend some time in South African nature reserves.
 Your time will be split between collecting scientific data and creating species lists, hands-on work doing tree wrapping, maintenance of water holes and building bird hides, and learning new skills such as animal tracking and GPS mapping.

-Volunteer Vacations and Voluntourism in South Africa
+Travel and Sightseeing Opportunities in South Africa

 Living in Cape Town is the perfect base for the huge variety of surrounding attractions.
 The famous Table Mountain, with its unique species of plants and animals, forms the dramatic backdrop to the city.
 World-class vineyards, stunning beaches with multiple surf spots, and the trendy establishments at the Victoria and Alfred Waterfront are all within the city limits.